 Omar Ha-Redeye is a legal academic and Toronto lawyer with a focus on civil litigation, employment, and labour law.
 He has significant background in various areas of health law, including personal injury, medical malpractice, occupational health and safety, and health policy, and various areas of reputation management, such as online defamation, crisis communications, public relations.
 His work in employment and labour relations usually focuses on workplace disputes and practices in the health care setting.
 His office is based out of Fleet Street Law, a legal incubator in Toronto, at 20 Carlton Street.

 In 2011 he was named one of the top 12 social media influencers practicing law in Canada.
-He was presented the Diamond Jubilee Medal by the Governor General for his contributions to society and professional achievements.
+He was presented the Diamond Jubilee Medal in 2013 by the Governor General for his contributions to society and professional achievements.

 During his time in law school he published with Oxford University Press (ISBN 9780195560558), CRC Press (Taylor & Francis Group) (ISBN 9781439821299), and the Windsor Review of Legal and Social Issues (Vol. 1, No. 1, April 2010).
 He also spoke at a number of professional venues while studying law, including at the United Nations, to a diplomatic delegation from China, as well as several academic conferences and post-secondary institutions.